imballinst/react-bs-datatable/README.md

 const onSortFunction = {
   date(columnValue) {
     // Convert the string date format to UTC timestamp
-    // So the table could sort it by date instead of sort it by string return moment(columnValue, 'Do MMMM YYYY').valueOf();
+    // So the table could sort it by number instead of string return moment(columnValue, 'Do MMMM YYYY').valueOf();
   },
 };